Blockmandoo/Myndrios-Magic-System/races.md

 - **Culture:** Industrious and meticulous, with a culture centered around craftsmanship and mining.
 -->

+## Goblins

+- **Description:** Goblins are small, nimble creatures known for their cunning intelligence, resourcefulness, and often mischievous nature.
+Standing around 3 to 4 feet tall, they have sharp features, pointed ears, and green or grayish skin that blends well with their environments.
+While they lack physical strength compared to other races, goblins more than make up for it with their agility, quick thinking, and ingenuity.
+Goblins are often seen as scavengers and tinkerers, thriving in environments others might find inhospitable.
+Whether in dense forests, desolate wastelands, or chaotic cities, goblins adapt quickly and make use of whatever resources they can find.
+- **Abilities:**
+  - **Junkmaster’s Cunning:** Goblins can quickly assemble or modify weapons and devices using scrap or discarded materials.
+They can create makeshift traps, explosives, and gadgets in the heat of battle.
+  - **Quick Escape:** With their nimbleness and small size, goblins excel at evading danger.
+They can use their agility to slip through tight spaces, dodge attacks, or flee rapidly.
+  - **Scavenger’s Instinct:** Goblins can identify valuable resources, hidden paths, or opportunities that others might overlook.
+This ability also helps them repair or enhance objects with minimal materials.
+  - **Tinker’s Talent:** Many goblins are innate inventors, capable of crafting mechanical contraptions or enhancing weapons with unique modifications.
+- **Culture:** Goblins live in close-knit, chaotic communities that value survival, innovation, and cunning over traditional ideas of honor or glory.
+Their societies are often based around scavenging, trading, and inventing.
+Goblin clans may vary widely in culture depending on their environment.
+Some live in sprawling urban slums, while others inhabit wilderness camps or desert outposts.
+Goblins are not known for being organized or structured; instead, their society is fluid and opportunistic, where those with the most useful skills rise to prominence.
+Goblins revere inventors, tinkerers, and those who can turn even the most humble scraps into tools of power.
+They often have a frenetic approach to both life and combat, employing unconventional tactics and clever tricks to outwit their enemies.
+While they have a reputation for being untrustworthy, goblins are also deeply loyal to their kin and quick to protect their territory.
+- **Regard:** Goblins are often viewed with suspicion or disdain by other races due to their tricky, chaotic nature and their willingness to use underhanded tactics.
+However, they are also grudgingly respected for their ingenuity and ability to survive in the harshest conditions.
+Those who can see past the goblins’ opportunistic tendencies often recognize their potential as skilled crafters, inventors, and resourceful allies.
+In some cultures, goblins are seen as necessary evildoers or helpful rogues—able to get things done when no one else can.
+Others may see them as pests or nuisances, due to their penchant for scavenging and trickery.
+Despite this, goblins have an unshakable sense of pride in their resourcefulness and believe that their ability to thrive on scraps is a mark of superiority.

 ## Halflings

 - **Description:** Halflings are a small, nimble, and sociable race known for their agility, practicality, and love of comfort and community.
 They have a compact build, often with a cheerful demeanor and a deep appreciation for simple pleasures, such as good food and a peaceful life.
 Halflings are typically found in rural communities, living in harmony with their surroundings and leading a lifestyle focused on family, farming, and trade.